Common Questions by Age Group About Retainers

 Here’s what everyone should keep in mind when it comes to caring for retainers after braces:

-Clean it daily Rinse with lukewarm water after each use.
+Rinse with lukewarm water after each use.
 Brush gently with a soft toothbrush.
 Avoid using toothpaste, which can scratch certain materials.

-Use a retainer cleaner weekly Soak in a cleaning solution made for retainers or dentures once a week to help remove deeper buildup.
+Soak in a cleaning solution made for retainers or dentures once a week to help remove deeper buildup.

-Avoid heat Don’t leave your retainer in a hot car or clean it with boiling water.
+Don’t leave your retainer in a hot car or clean it with boiling water.
 Heat can warp it, making it ineffective or uncomfortable.

-Always store it in a case When you’re not wearing it, keep it in a ventilated case.
+When you’re not wearing it, keep it in a ventilated case.
 This protects it from bacteria, pets, or accidentally being thrown away.

-Handle with care Don’t bend the wires or try to adjust the retainer yourself.
+Don’t bend the wires or try to adjust the retainer yourself.
 Even small damage can affect how well it fits.

 Signs You Might Need a Replacement